RNA, local moves on plane trees, and transpositions on tableaux: Introduction

 \section{Introduction}

 This paper analyzes a combinatorial question inspired by biology, specifically the mathematical structure of RNA.
 RNA has primary structure (a sequence of letters A, U, C, and G), secondary structure (a partial matching of the letters in the primary structure, indicating how the RNA strand has folded and bonded to itself), and a tertiary structure (how this folding occurs in 3-dimensional space).
 All of these structures contribute to the function of the RNA strand in ways that are still being uncovered.
+While our mathematical model of RNA is motivated by biology, this paper focuses on the model's combinatorial properties rather its direct relationship to biology.

 There are many combinatorial models for the secondary structure of RNA, including plane trees and standard Young tableaux of shape $(n,n)$.
 We will compare two important operations on these combinatorial objects, one from biological applications and the other from representation theory.